GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 :::{figure} /_files/geomedian/cartesian_euclidean.JPG
 :alt: Euclidean distance in three dimensions

-Euclidean distance in three dimensions
+Euclidean distance in three dimensions.
 :::

 In the case of satellite data, we are measuring the Euclidean distance between a pixel’s geomedian value and a single multispectral measurement.
 The number of dimensions is equal to the number of bands in the data.
 In the illustration below, $m$ is the geomedian value and $x$ the measured value.
 In real data, there will be multiple measurements over a time period, so $t$ is the timestep number, otherwise noted in equations as superscript ($t$).